celinawong21/WF-ML-Model/README.md

 Its local interpretation consists of two parts: local feature contribution and local effect contribution.
 The local interpretation shows how the predicted value is formed by the main effects and pairwise interactions.

 Firstly, the local effect contribution displays the outputs of each main effect and pairwise interaction.
 The predictor value of each effect is shown on the right axis, and the corresponding effect names are shown on the left axis.
-From the title, we can observe that the predicted value of this sample is 0.1270, which is significantly different from the actual response of 1.
+From the title, it can be observed that the predicted value of this sample is 0.1270, which is significantly different from the actual response of 1.
 The main effect of the current interest rate contributes the most to the final prediction, with a positive contribution (around 1).
 This is followed by the current interest rate, % change in UPB, credit score, origination interest rate, and ELTV, all of which have a positive contribution.
 Index_sa and the pairwise effect of index_sa and change in UPB have a negative contribution to the final prediction.

 The interpretation of the feature contribution plot is simliar to that of the local effect contribution plot, but instead of displaying the effects, it shows the individual impact of each feature.
 For our sample, the main effects of "current interest rate" and "credit score" both have a positive contribution to the final prediction.
 Additionally, the "unemployment rate" shows a negative impact on the final prediction at the feature level, even though it did not appear in the top 10 list of the local effect importance plot.

 ### Interaction Effect: Four interaction effects with the highest percentages
 The interaction plots show how the interaction between two features affect the probability of default.
-We picked the the top 3 interactions based on the highest percentage values.
+The top 3 interactions were selected based on the highest percentage values.

 * **ELTV x % Change in UPB**
 <img width="550" alt="image" src="https://github.com/celinawong21/WF-ML-Model/assets/159848729/e94e0fe8-bd39-4294-b62d-35e31982718d">